nxgtw/go-ipc/README.md

 go get -u bitbucket.org/avd/go-ipc
 ```

+## System requirements
+1. Go 1.6 or higher.

 ## Documentation
 Documentation can be found at [`godoc`](https://godoc.com/bitbucket.org/avd/go-ipc).

+## Notes
+* Convars use futexes no Linux and FreeBSD.
+Currently spin locks are used on Windows and OSX.

 ## Build status
 This library is currently alpha.
 The 'master' branch is not guaranteed to contain stable code,